Doug Mountjoy: Career

 After that run at the World Championship, he had only a short run of titles; he won the Welsh Professional Championship in 1982 and 1984 to go with his 1980 title.
 He was back in the final of a major again in the 1985 Masters tournament, losing to Cliff Thorburn 9–6.
 Mountjoy also reclaimed the Pot Black title in March that year.

 He won another Welsh title in 1987 but otherwise struggled to regain his previous form, including a 1–9 defeat to Steve Longworth in the first round of the 1986 UK Championship.
 By 1988 he was out of the top 16 in the world rankings.
 In the 1988–89 snooker season, however, he reached the final of the 1988 UK Championship where he met Stephen Hendry.
 He won 16–12 and gained his first ranking tournament victory, having at one stage scored centuries in three consecutive frames.
 In January 1989 he won the Classic, beating fellow Welshman Wayne Jones in the final, to win consecutive ranking titles.
 This was enough for him to return to the top 16 the next season, and by 1990 he was number five in the world.
 He remained in the top 16 until 1992.

 Mountjoy was diagnosed with lung cancer in 1993, having been a smoker for many years.
 That year, at the age of 50, he defeated Alain Robidoux 10–6 in the first round of the World Championship, only weeks before an operation to remove his left lung.
 This was his last appearance in the final stages of the championship and for fifteen years he was the last player aged over 50 to appear at The Crucible.
 He survived the cancer and continued to play snooker until 1997, after which he concentrated on snooker coaching.
 He would coach in the United Arab Emirates, but did appear in qualifying for the 2002 World Snooker Championship.

-Death
+Personal life and death

-Mountjoy died on 14 February 2021, at the age of 78 after a stroke.
+He married Mary (née Richards), a hairdresser and the couple had two children.
+He died on 14 February 2021, aged 78, following a stroke.

 In a joint statement, World Snooker chairman Barry Hearn and World Professional Billiards and Snooker Association chairman Jason Ferguson said: "Doug was first and foremost a lovely man, who had great friendships with many players on the tour throughout the 1970s and onwards."